 Made Circa 1830

-Made in Paris circa 1830 by Odiot, this spectacular 1st quality, French Antique, Silver Centrepiece Jardiniere & Plateau, has an oval bowl beautifully detailed with fluting, floral garland swags and applied bows, standing on a round pedestal base with lion's paw feet.
+Made in Paris circa 1830 by Odiot, this spectacular, Antique First Quality French Silver Centrepiece Jardinière & Plateau, has an oval bowl with removable liner, beautifully detailed with fluting, floral garland swags and applied bows, standing on a round pedestal base with lion's paw feet.
 There is wreath borders around the foot of the bowl, which follows through around the plateau.
-The bowl has a removable gilt metal liner.
-The jardiniere measures 23"(58cm) from handle to handle, with a height of 17.5"(45cm) and a depth of 13"(33cm).
+The jardinière measures 17.5"(45cm) tall, by 23"(58cm) from handle to handle, by 13"(33cm) deep.
 The mirror plateau measures 16"(42cm) in diameter and 3"(7.5cm) tall.

 £17,675ADD TO BASKET MORE PHOTOS